 Anthony Roth Costanzo, The Met Opera

-Anthony Roth Costanzo will sing the role of Prospero in The Enchanted Island tomorrow evening, January 28, replacing David Daniels, who is ill.
+Anthony Roth Costanzo will sing the role of Prospero tonight in this season's final performance of The Enchanted Island, replacing David Daniels, who is ill.
 Jeffrey Mandelbaum will replace Mr. Costanzo in the role of Ferdinand.

-Mandelbaum made his Met debut as Ferdinand on January 12, taking Costanzo’s place when he stepped in as Prospero, and repeated the role in the January 14 performance.
-He has sung Ottone in L’Incoronazione di Poppea at New York City Opera and was a district winner in the 2003 Metropolitan Opera National Council Auditions.
+Mandelbaum made his Met debut as Ferdinand on January 12, taking Costanzo's place when he stepped in as Prospero, and repeated the role in the January 14 and 28 performances.
+He has sung Ottone in L'Incoronazione di Poppea at New York City Opera and was a district winner in the 2003 Metropolitan Opera National Council Auditions.